bartobri/mrrcrypt/ADAPTIVE_MIRROR_FIELD.md

 A **mirror field** is a square grid that contains randomly placed mirrors in a diagonal orientation.
 Characters that can be encrypted are placed around the perimeter of the mirror field.
-Encryption occurres by standing on the character you wish to encrypt, looking straight in to the field, and observing the character that the mirrors reflect back.
+Encryption occurres by standing on the character you wish to encrypt, looking straight into the field, and observing the character that the mirrors reflect back.

 Mirror Field Example: